robinandersson/just-todo/backend/README.md

 Runs the backend in development mode at [http://localhost:8000](http://localhost:8000).

+Listens on port 8000 and uses `/graphql` for api calls.
+Open [http://localhost:8000/graphql](http://localhost:8000/graphql) for interactive graphql interface.

 ### `npm run migrate [up|down]`

 Migrate db from current version, use it to setup tables and columns from fresh database.